Neukom Vivarium

 Art installation by Mark Dion in Seattle, Washington, U.S.

 Neukom Vivarium is a 2006 mixed media installation by American artist Mark Dion, located at Olympic Sculpture Park in Seattle, Washington, United States.
-The work features a 60 ft Western hemlock that fell outside of Seattle in 1996, acting as a nurse log within an 80 ft greenhouse.
+The work features a 60 ft Western hemlock that fell outside Seattle in 1996, acting as a nurse log within an 80 ft greenhouse.
 According to the Seattle Art Museum, which operates the park, the tree "inhabits an art system" consisting of bacteria, fungi, insects, lichen and plants.
 The installation supplies magnifying glasses to visitors wanting a closer inspection; they are provided field guides in the form of tiles.

 The installation was donated by Bill and Sally Neukom, American Express Company, Seattle Garden Club, Mark Torrance Foundation and Committee of 33, in honor of the Seattle Art Museum's 75th anniversary.
 It was Dion's first permanent public work of art in the United States.
 The architect for the structure was Owen Richards Architects.